baltzell/misc/README.md

 * Kinematic fitting
   * Seeing if we can support pass-2 now by modeling tracking covariance in simulation
 *  Data processing
+  * NERSC
-  * NERSC.
-We have a non-negligible allocation this year, will start using it soon.
+    * We have a non-negligible allocation this year, will start using it soon.
 * AI/ML
   * See Gagik's presentation
 * 1 slide